awsdocs/amazon-lightsail-developer-guide/doc_source/log-in-to-your-bitnami-application-running-on-amazon-lightsail.md

-# Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail<a name="log-in-to-your-bitnami-application-running-on-amazon-lightsail"></a>
+# Getting the application user name and password for your Bitnami instance in Amazon Lightsail<a name="log-in-to-your-bitnami-application-running-on-amazon-lightsail"></a>

  *Last updated: April 1, 2021*

 Bitnami provides many of the application instance images, or blueprints, that you can create as Amazon Lightsail instances, which are your virtual private servers\.
-These blueprints are described as “Certified by Bitnami” in the instance creation page in the Lightsail console\.
+These blueprints are described as “Packaged by Bitnami” in the instance creation page in the Lightsail console\.

-After you create an instance using a “Certified by Bitnami” blueprint, you sign in and administer it\.
+After you create an instance using a Bitnami blueprint, you sign in and administer it\.
 To do this, you must get the default user name and password for the application and/or database running on the instance\.
 This article shows you how to obtain the information necessary to sign in and administer Lightsail instances created from the following blueprints:
 + WordPress blogging and content management application
 + WordPress Multisite blogging and content management application with support for multiple websites on the same instance
 + Django development stack